 It is difficult to understand how Justice Thomas believes that a state where virtually one third of its population simply did not exist in the state legislature could be a virtuous occurrence.
 It is impossible to understand how life for black Americans in Georgia could have been better than today.

 In 1964, Lt.
 Colonel Lemuel Penn, a black Army reservist completing two weeks of training at Fort Benning, Georgia, was shot gunned to death on a desolate highway in rural Georgia.
-The killers were acquitted by an all-white jury.
-A measure of justice was meted out when some of the killers were convicted under federal charges.
+The white killers were acquitted by an all-white jury.
+A measure of justice was meted out when some of those killers were convicted under federal charges several years later.

 Again, it is impossible to find the logic or reason in the statement by Justice Thomas that black people were better off in 1960 when the random assassination of black Americans was part of the Georgia way of life.
-And Clarence Thomas grew up in an age when the lynching of black men and women in Georgia were not a distant memory but rather they were a part of yesterday’s news.
+And Clarence Thomas grew up in an age when the lynching of black men and women in Georgia were not a distant memory but rather they were a part of the daily news of those times.